ABOUT THE JOURNAL

 Are you especially proud of an essay or a project you completed for a course?
 Why not submit it to Compass for the opportunity to share your ideas with the wider academic community and receive recognition for your hard work?

 Compass is welcoming submissions from undergraduate students currently enrolled in a minor or major in any discipline within the SGES.
-The submission deadline is February 27, 2017 at 4pm.
+The submission deadline has been extended to March 17, 2017 at 4pm.
 For article guidelines and submission instructions, visit the Submissions page (go to About > Submissions > Online Submissions).

 Successful submissions are read, chosen, and edited by the editorial board in collaboration with student authors.
 The editorial board includes eight undergraduate student reviewers, four graduate student reviewers, and four faculty adivsors, each representing one of the four disciplines (earth science, environmental science, GIS, and human geography).